 When considering modern cloud-native technologies like Kubernetes or Cloud-Foundry in the enterprise, the thought of manual instrumentation of agent technologies is no longer an option.
 The environments are so dynamic and complex that traditional monitoring methods are unable to adapt because they were not designed for such rapid change.
 In addition, the container technologies that enable this paradigm shift are designed to be immutable which means that your monitoring strategy needs to be embedded inside your applications before they are deployed.
 Many customers I have spoken with had even decided not to monitor as they felt they could just destroy the misbehaving microservice and respawn a replacement.
 This has not worked out well for most, because the use of microservices doesn’t negate the need to understand what is causing performance and stability headaches.
 Throwing more hardware at a problem is the old-school IT way to fix things and shouldn’t be renewed in a modern stack.

 Metrics without context are just data points with no definition.
 In most solutions, data is only captured as key-value pairs.
-This is useful in a 2 dimensional world, but Dynatrace works in the real 3-dimensional world and differentiates by applying context to the collection of key-value pairs.
-That context includes dependency data between the keys and this is how the Software Intelligence of Dynatrace is able to make sense of the millions of metrics that are collected.
+This is useful in a 2-dimensional world, but Dynatrace works in the real 3-dimensional world and differentiates by applying context to the collection of key-value pairs.
+That context includes dependency data between the keys, and this is how the Software Intelligence of Dynatrace is able to make sense of the millions of metrics that are collected.
 A transaction has a direct relationship between a user, the services and APIs consumed, the processes on which those services and APIs are hosted, the hosts on which those processes are run and which cloud technology or virtualization platform on which those hosts reside.
 Dynatrace visualizes this as the ‘SmartScape‘ but as you can now imagine, this is more than pretty picture.
 The real multi-dimensional data that is represented in this view is only a taste of what’s inside.
-For a 3-D view, take a peak through a hololens with Davis®!

 These relationships are the context that can only be obtained when using a full-stack monitoring approach unique to the Dynatrace OneAgent.
 As you can see above, in a 3-dimensional world, the relationship of the 3rd axis to the data makes it actionable.
 The Dynatrace Software Intelligence analyzes and baselines the metric data in the same way across multiple dimensions and as many as 10,000 different cells of context.
 For more details on this I encourage you to read my colleague Tad Helke’s post on AI.